Call for sites

 Further information on a HELAA can be found on the government guidance page.

-Who can put forward a site?
+Who could put forward a site?

-It’s an opportunity for the local community, parish councils, landowners, developers, agents and other stakeholders to suggest sites within or partially within the district.
+It was an opportunity for the local community, parish councils, landowners, developers, agents and other stakeholders to suggest sites within or partially within the district.

 Sites for a wide range of potential uses could be suggested to us, including:

-Are there any requirements for sites?
+Were there any requirements for sites to qualify?

 We are interested in hearing about sites for development which meet the following thresholds:

-What happens once a site is submitted?
+What happened once a site was submitted?

-Just because a site has been suggested to us does not mean that it is suitable for development or that we think it will be needed.
+However it is important to note that just because a site has been suggested to us does not mean that it is suitable for development or that we think it will be needed.

 The call for sites and HELAA will not determine how much new development we need, or whether a site should be allocated for development, or given planning permission.